awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 ### Requirements and considerations for SAML\-based federated authentication<a name="saml-requirements"></a>

 The following are the requirements and considerations for SAML\-based federated authentication\.
-+ When you configure users and groups using a SAML\-based IdP, the following rules apply:
++ For quotas and rules for configuring users and groups in a SAML\-based IdP, see [Users and groups quotas](limits.md#quotas-users-groups)\.
-  + Users can belong to a maximum of 25 groups\.
-We ignore any groups after the 25th group\.
-  + The maximum length for the group ID is 255 characters\.
-  + The maximum length for the name ID is 255 characters\.
-We truncate characters after the 255th character\.
-+ SAML responses and SAML assertions must be signed and unencrypted\.
++ The SAML response must be signed and unencrypted\.
 + The maximum supported size for SAML responses is 128 KB\.
 + AWS Client VPN does not provide signed authentication requests\.
 + SAML single logout is not supported\.
 Users can log out by disconnecting from the AWS\-provided client, or you can [terminate the connections](cvpn-working-connections.md#cvpn-working-connections-disassociate)\.